gbradley/updown/readme.md

 ### Service Provider

-With Laravel 5.5 or later, the ServiceProvider will be automatically detected.
-You can now resolve a configured singleton directly from the container or via dependency injection.
+The ServiceProvider will be automatically detected, and configures a client singleton using the credentials from the config.
+You may resolve the client from the container or via dependency injection.

 	use GBradley\Updown\Client;
 	...